Tutorial explaining a great way to give a screen captures that photographed look.

-Click the quick mask icon again and then go to image> blur > Gaussian blur, adjusting the scale of the blur to suit your needs.
+Click the quick mask icon again and then go to image> blur > Gaussian blur, adjusting the blur’s scale to suit your needs.

-Combining these techniques can product quite a pleasing result and varying them can produce some interesting ways to display
+Combining these techniques can produce quite a pleasing result, and varying them can produce some interesting ways to display

 When you finished, just crop the image, and you’re all done!